-Section 22 requires the PGT to prepare an annual three year service delivery plan (SDP) and deliver it to the Attorney General and Minister of Justice not later than December 31 for the upcoming three fiscal years.
-If approved by the Attorney General and Minister of Justice, the PGT must submit the plan to the provincial Treasury Board for approval.
-The Public Guardian and Trustee Act specifies content of the SDP.
+Section 22 requires the PGT to prepare an annual three year service delivery plan and deliver it to the Attorney General and Minister of Justice no later than December 31 for the upcoming three fiscal years.
+If approved by the Attorney General and Minister of Justice, the PGT must submit the SDP to the provincial Treasury Board for approval.
+The Public Guardian and Trustee Act specifies SDP content.

-Section 25 requires the PGT to report to the Attorney General and Minister of Justice in each fiscal year on operations of the office for the preceding fiscal year.
+Section 25 of the Public Guardian and Trustee Act requires the PGT to report to the Attorney General and Minister of Justice in each fiscal year on operations of the organization for the preceding fiscal year.
 This annual report must be submitted to the Attorney General and Minister of Justice by September 30 and thereafter tabled in the Legislative Assembly.